shivajichalise/magnet/README.md

 ## How it works

-this script scrapes [1337x.to](https://1337x.to) and gets the magnet link after opens qbittorrent to download
+this script scrapes [1337x.to](https://1337x.to) and gets the magnet link and then opens qbittorrent to download

 ## Self-Promotion